semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

       - `DB_PORT` points to the database port (default is 5432).
       - `DB_SCHEMA` for AWS should be called “postgres”, for the other clouds its value should be “demo”.
       - `DB_USER` for the database user.
-      - `DB_PASSWORD` should have the corresponding password.
+      - `DB_PASSWORD` with the password.
-      - `DB_SSL` should be “true” for DigitalOcean, it can be empty for the rest.
+      - `DB_SSL` should be “true” for DigitalOcean, it can be left empty for the rest.
 5. Click on *Save changes*.

 ## 4.6 The Canary Pipeline

-Now that we have our cloud services, we’re ready to deploy the canary for the first time.
+Now that we have our cloud services, we’re ready to prepare the canary deployment pipeline.
 Our project includes three ready-to-use reference pipelines for deployment.
 They should work with the secrets as described earlier.
 For further details, check the `.semaphore` folder in the project.
 In this section, we’ll focus on the DO deployment but the process is the same for all clouds.

 Open the Workflow Builder again to create the new pipeline.